-I hate phones so much, that in the tenth grade, I ran my dad's phone over with my skateboard.
-I was grounded until prom.
+I hate phones so much that I ran my dad’s phone over with my skateboard in the tenth grade.
+As a result, I was grounded until prom.
 Am I still grounded?
-Well, yes; but my conscience is clear.
+Well, yes, but my conscience is clear.

-My friends get angry that I don't use Snap Chat - whatever that is.
-To piss them off, I snap my fingers in their faces while we are chatting.
+My friends get angry that I don’t use Snap Chat - whatever that is.
+So to piss them off, I snap my fingers in their faces while we are chatting.

 I will never understand social media.
 I don’t even have a computer.
 I handwrite all my papers for school.
 Hell, even a typewriter would be an improvement.

-I wish we could go back to a simpler time when people enjoyed their moments.
-When weddings weren't photographed by amateur phone junkies.
+I wish we could go back to a simpler time when people enjoyed their moments when amateur phone junkies didn’t photograph weddings.
 And where every smile a baby did was admired and not documented.

-I use a walkie talkie to chat with my three best friends.
-My best guy friend, Maximus Wellington, is still pissed I make him use code names on the walkie talkie.
-He hates the walkie talkie - and yet here we are, still friends using code names.
-My code name is "T-Rex" and he is "Bowser."
+I use a walkie-talkie to chat with my three best friends.
+My best friend, Maximus Wellington, is still pissed when I make him use code names on the walkie-talkie.
+He hates the walkie-talkie - and yet here we are, still friends using code names.
+My code name is T-Rex, and he is Bowser.
 We never stopped loving dinosaurs and dragons.

 My other friend is Lucas Evans.
 He’s a cocky little four-eyed, five-foot dork.
 We believe he is the product of an affair between Mrs. Clause and a Christmas elf.
 I haven’t seen him inventing toys yet.
 We are still waiting.

-My mom hasn't noticed that I don't use my lunch money.
+My mom hasn’t noticed that I don’t use my lunch money.
 I have been saving it up for my college fund.
-She gives me cash for lunch at the beginning of the week, and into my secret stash in the wall it goes.
+She gives me cash for lunch at the beginning of the week, and it goes into my secret stash in the wall.